TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ## Scenario type, categories

-Every process has to belong to a group called category.
+Every process has to belong to a group called `category` .
 For example, in one Nussknacker installation you can have processes detecting frauds, and those implementing marketing campaigns.
 Category configuration looks like this:

 ```